Northern Explorer

-The Northern Explorer is a long-distance passenger train operated by The Great Journeys of New Zealand division of KiwiRail between Auckland and Wellington in the North Island of New Zealand, along the North Island Main Trunk (NIMT).
+The Northern Explorer is a long-distance passenger train operated by the Great Journeys New Zealand division of KiwiRail between Auckland and Wellington in the North Island of New Zealand, along the North Island Main Trunk (NIMT).
 Three services operate per week in each direction between Auckland's The Strand Station and Wellington railway station.
 The Northern Explorer replaced the Overlander from 25 June 2012.

 It was suspended in December 2021, after suspension in August for COVID-19 lockdown.
 However, it restarted on 25 September 2022.

 History

 Origins

 The first regular daylight Wellington–Auckland passenger train services, augmenting the older overnight services, were the steam-hauled Daylight Limited and diesel-hauled Scenic Daylight, which ran primarily during summer months and Easter holiday period for many years from the 1920s onwards.
 The arrival of the Blue Streak and later Silver Fern railcars saw an end for a time to regular carriage trains.
 At the time of its cessation, The Overlander was usually hauled by DC or EF locomotives with NZR 56-foot carriages.